nmfs-fish-tools/ghactions4r/README.md

 Open the cloned repository of an R package and run the function of choice.
 These functions set up the files needed to use the reproducible workflows in ghactions4r.

-- To run R CMD check using linux (R release and R development), mac (R release), and windows (R release):
+- To run R CMD check using Linux (R release and R development), Mac (R release), and Windows (R release):
 ```r
 ghactions4r::use_r_cmd_check()
 ```